nemesis1346/takijunchik/readMe.md

 -The source code has the capacity of compiling in android, os and in the web browser.

 ## Architecture
+The data is saved in firebase database.
+Although should be moved to a local host or with blockchain
 ![alt text](resources/architecture1.png)

 ## Processing of Files
 ![alt text](resources/processing.png)